chiragjp/mas_gwas_review/README.md

 ## Description of files

-> metagenomic.csv and genomic.csv
+> metagenomic.csv and genomic.csv and b2_h2.csv

-Data used for meta-analysis.
+Data used for meta-analysis and b2/h2 comparison.

 > figures_and_meta_analysis.R